Battle of the Ialomița: Prelude

+Şehabeddin vowed revenge and later advanced at the head of a large army, boasting that at the mere sight of his turban his adversaries would flee for hundreds of miles.
 The number of the Ottoman army was unanimously reported to be 80,000 according to the old writers, such as Thuróczy in the Chronica Hungarorum and Bonfini in the Rerum Hungaricarum Decades.
 According to Pálosfalvi, although Şehabeddin was able to muster regular troops and even janissaries alongside the irregular cavalry – likely a necessary response to the losses Mezid's army had suffered six months earlier – the extremely large figures reported in contemporary charters and subsequently repeated by later chroniclers are exaggerated.
 As Beylerbey of Rumelia (Provincial Governor of Rumelia) and Ottoman vizier, Şehabeddin was able to command significantly more military resources than Mezid Bey.
-Apart from the akinji, who numbered well over 10,000 cavalrymen, he gathered a total of 16 sanjak beys (governors), representing just over half of the provincial Ottoman cavalry force.
+Apart from the akinji, who numbered well over 10,000 cavalrymen, he gathered a total of 16 sanjak beys (governors), representing more than half of the Ottoman Empire's regular provincial cavalry and forming the core of his army.
 He also brought along between 2,000 and 4,000 janissaries.
 According to the contemporary Ottoman historian Oruç Bey, there were 2,000 janissaries, 15,000 akinji, and 16 sanjak beys.
 In the Annals of Murad II, there were 3,000 janissaries and 16 sanjak beys present.
 Contemporary Byzantine historian, Chalkokondyles writes that a total of 4,000 janissaries marched with Şehabeddin.
+According to Weiss, research based on the documented troop numbers of the Ottoman Empire, a reliable estimate places the total forces involved in the campaign between 20,000 and 40,000 combatants, with no more than 30,000 participating in the actual battle.
 This large army took several months to assemble, and Şehabeddin was unable to set out until the end of the summer of 1442.

 Şehabeddin's principal goal must have been to reestablish Ottoman control over Wallachia.
 An Ottoman envoy was heading to the Hungarian royal court, while Şehabeddin penetrated Wallachia.
 Upon arriving in Buda, the envoy engaged in discussions regarding the possibility of a treaty with the Hungarian king.
 He mentioned that the Ottomans had gathered a grand army and were advancing, fully prepared to avenge Mezid Bey's earlier defeat.
 In Wallachia, Şehabeddin's purpose was to punish the Wallachians for their disloyalty, secure their continued allegiance to the Ottomans, and make an impressive show of force that would turn negotiations with the Hungarians in Buda in the favor of Ottomans.

-Meanwhile, Hunyadi had been informed of the coming assault and had already made preparations.
-Hunyadi was able to gather his forces in Transylvania.